-On this day in 1931, eight months ahead of schedule, President Franklin D. Roosevelt dedicates the George Washington Bridge over the Hudson River.
+On October 24, 1931, eight months ahead of schedule, New York governor Franklin D. Roosevelt dedicates the George Washington Bridge over the Hudson River.
 The 4,760-foot–long suspension bridge, the longest in the world at the time, connected Fort Lee, New Jersey with Washington Heights in New York City.
-"This will be a highly successful enterprise," FDR told the assembled crowd at the ceremony.
-"The great prosperity of the Holland Tunnel and the financial success of other bridges recently opened in this region have proven that not even the hardest times can lessen the tremendous volume of trade and traffic in the greatest of port districts."
+“This will be a highly successful enterprise,” FDR told the assembled crowd at the ceremony.
+“The great prosperity of the Holland Tunnel and the financial success of other bridges recently opened in this region have proven that not even the hardest times can lessen the tremendous volume of trade and traffic in the greatest of port districts.”

 The bridge opened to traffic on October 25, 1931.
 One year later, it had carried 5 million cars from New York to New Jersey and back again.
 In 1946, engineers added two lanes to the bridge.
 In 1958, city officials decided to increase its capacity by 75 percent by adding a six-lane lower level.
 This deck (the New York Times called it “a masterpiece of traffic engineering,” while other, more waggish observers referred to it as the “Martha Washington”) opened in August 1962.

 Today, the George Washington Bridge is one of the world’s busiest bridges.